akashdip2001/Repair-Windows/README.md

 </p>

 ### ✈️ Step 1: At First Downlow any antivirus and scan & Remove [malware](https://www.malwarebytes.com/)
+    after Clean you can Uninstall the Antivirus ❓
 ### ✈️ Step 2: Then repair Windows files -

 #### ✅ Process 1